furkhanworks/Computek-Frontend/README.md

 Copyright © 2025 Furkhan's Team Mac Coders.
 All rights reserved.

 ---
-For any queries or support, contact Furkhan's Team Mac Coders.
+For any queries or support, contact Furkhan's Team Mac Coders at maccoderoops@gmail.com.